ahsanmauta/laravel-rest-api-/README.md

 </p>

-## Laravel 8 API Crud (Passport)
+## Laravel 8 Rest API

-Laravel 8 API Crud is a basic RESTful API crud app built with Laravel 8 and Passport.
+Laravel 8 Rest API is a basic RESTful API crud app built with Laravel 8 and Passport.
 In this project a rest api created for managing product crud operations.

 Features (API) include: